19 Freelance Statistics 2026 – Facts & Global Trends

 Source: Upwork.

-2025 is here, and after observing the freelance trends in 2024, it is quite evident that the market will further expand in 2025.
+2026 is almost here, and after observing the freelance trends in 2025, it is quite evident that the market will further expand in 2026.

-With the increase in the use of AI, AI experts like prompt or machine learning engineers and data scientists are increasingly in demand.
+With the increase in the use of AI, AI experts, such as prompt or machine learning engineers and data scientists, are increasingly in demand.

 The key skills that tech freelancers consider will gain importance are data analysis, data science, and machine learning, with 14.2%, 11.2%, and 10.3% of respondents, respectively.